akargl/TweeterApp/README.md

 * ### without Docker

-    Assuming that *python* and *pip* are already installed.
+    Assuming that *python 2.7* and *pip* are already installed.
 Optionally use *virtualenv* to create a new environment as well.

+    The following sequence of commands installs the needed requirements, sets the flask application, and starts the application.

     ```sh
-    pip install -r requirements.txt # Install the needed python packages
+    pip install -r requirements.txt
-    export FLASK_APP=run.py # set necessary environment variable for flask
+    export FLASK_APP=run.py
-    flask run # start app
+    flask run
     ```

 Now the app will run on port 5000.